 How to Find Your Maintenance Calories

-Here’s the process to find your maintenance calorie range.
+Here’s the process to find your calorie range to maintain your body weight.
 This is the number of calories to eat daily where you will neither lose nor gain weight.

 - Use a calorie calculator in My Fitness Pal or at this daily calorie calculator link to find a daily calorie target for you.
 Be sure to use the target for keeping the weight the same or “maintain weight”.